 In order to attract, retain and motivate top executive talent and non-employee directors consistent with our compensation program objectives, the Committee reviews data annually from a group of peer companies that are similar in size, business, and industry as the Company.
 These organizations are intended to represent the marketplace of companies with which Capital One competes for business and for executive talent.
-The compensation data from the peer group is used to inform the Committee's determination of the structure and the total compensation target values of the compensation program for the NEOs other than the CEO and the total level of companies reflect Capital One's competitive environment.
+The compensation data from the peer group is used to inform the Committee's determination of the structure and the total compensation target values of the compensation program for the NEOs other than the CEO and the total level of compensation for the CEO.
+The peer group is reviewed each year and adjusted, as appropriate, so that the peer group companies reflect Capital One's competitive environment.
 The Committee examines pay practices and data for the peer group companies as a source of benchmarking data to assess the competitiveness of our compensation levels and pay components.
-As part of this analysis, a consultant from FW Cook presents a comprehensive report to the Committee that highlights the size, scope and performance information from the peer group, as applicable.
+As part of this analysis, a consultant from FW Cook presents a comprehensive report to the Committee that highlights the size, scope and performance information from the peer companies across a variety of metrics and presents recommendations for changes to the peer group, as applicable.
 The Committee specifically considers the Company's percentile rank versus peer comparator companies across the following financial metrics: